-Winter starts in June with mild highs of around 17°C (44 °F).
-Summer starts in December and temperatures can get up to around 30°C (83°F).
+Winter starts in June with mild highs of around 44 °F (17°C).
+Summer starts in December and temperatures can get up to around 83°F (30°C).
 Public parks lined with trees are the perfect place to relax and enjoy the fine weather with the option of getting some shade.

 When you’re trying to find the right volunteer opportunity for you, it’s important to consider what your motivations are for volunteering abroad and whether you have any specific skills that you can contribute.
-Figuring out these two things will help guide your decision and support you in finding the right Argentinian program for you.
+Figuring out these two things will help guide your decision and support you in finding the right volunteer program in Argentina.
 Think about how your motivations and skills fit with these projects.
 Teaching, Childcare, Sports, Healthcare and Construction and Renovation are available in both Buenos Aires and Córdoba.

-Learn more about the volunteer in Buenos Aires, Argentina project options or keep reading for a quick snapshot of the types of volunteer work available…
+Learn more about the volunteer projects in Buenos Aires or keep reading for a quick snapshot of the types of volunteer work available…

 - Childcare - provide one on one care and attention to children from disadvantaged backgrounds by preparing meals at a local soup kitchen and facilitating educational activities.